thomasmikava/spaced-repetition/docs/fill-blanks-requirements.md

 - Text items render as inline text
 - Missing items render as text input fields
+- **Real-time validation feedback** (Live Feedback mode only): As user types, input border changes color based on validation:
+  - **Red border**: Current input is not a valid prefix of any correct answer
+  - **Green border**: Current input exactly matches one of the correct answers (from `officialAnswers` or `additionalAnswers`)
+  - **Default border**: Current input is a valid prefix of at least one correct answer but not a complete match, not in Live Feedback mode, or in Assessment mode
-- Previously incorrect inputs display with red border styling
+- Previously incorrect inputs (after submission) display with red border styling
 - When user types in a previously incorrect field, red border is immediately removed

 ### Review Mode (Post-Submission)